Beautiful Ruins: Critical reception

-The novel was well received.
 Washington Post reviewer Allegra Goodman wrote, "Adept at mixing flavors and textures, Walter whips together dying beauty, enduring love, war-shadowed Italy, haunting landscapes, veiled identity."
 Goodman compared the novel to The English Patient, noting its relatively strong cross cultural, cross time aspects.
 Mary Gwinn applauded the wit of the novel's satire, noting how the novel is an "ambitious new novel" which "creates an ensemble of memorable characters and runs them through the Hollywood entertainment mill."

 Film adaptation

 In April 2013, Cross Creek Pictures and Smuggler Films announced a feature film adaptation in the works.
 Todd Field and Jess Walter were confirmed to be writing the screenplay, with Field set to direct.
 In November of that year, it was announced Imogen Poots was attached, with filming scheduled to begin in Italy in May 2014.

-In September 2016, it was reported that Sam Mendes signed on to produce and possibly direct the film.
+In September 2016, it was reported that Sam Mendes signed on to produce and possibly direct the film, with a new screenplay by Noah Harpster and Micah Fitzerman-Blue.
+However, in June 2020, Niki Caro was announced as director.